Atomdonat/MusicPlayer/README.md

 * due to CEST and CET the datetime.datetime method can have an offset
 * don't cross-reference anything (e.g. imports, classes) -> Circular Imports  \
 -> big problems (max recursion depth; IDE be like: ╰（‵□′）╯)
-  * instead move classes/structs to shared file as dataclasses to resolve circular import errors
 * quotation marks '...' within Strings "..." are important
 * if a list is required, enter a list (typehints are useful)
-* though Playlist have markets don't use them
+  * if wrong type passed, python attribute be like: guess I'm new_type now
+* using market with Playlist can lead to errors [Spotify Track Relinking](https://developer.spotify.com/documentation/web-api/concepts/track-relinking)
 * catching exceptions can be a helpful but uncommon benefit (If error do B else do A)
+  * Catch Exceptions early on
 * superclasses can be profitable, but hurt the code readability
 * added separate CHANGELOG.md file to better track changes and shorten commit messages
 * do not reset Database before Analyzing anything (No Data in DB -> no Data to analyse)
 * you won't get an error (or smth. similar) if you cross the API request limit (using spotipy; for each request the delay grows exponentially)
-* spotipy is a shitty library no documentation -> if it is bad do it yourself but better (-> `spotify_web_api.py`)
+* spotipy is a shitty library no documentation -> if it is bad do it yourself but better (=> `spotify_web_api.py`)
 * where there is a problem, there is another public repo/service fixing/bypassing it
 * not every error means it's not working
 * Whether the requests body is send with `data` or `json` can cause an error or not (Though, the documentations cURL request always says `data`)
+* testcases should include **all** cases

 ## Code/Comment Highlighting (in Pycharm)